 - Demand for alternatives is increasing.
 Fewer prescriptions means less of the drug will be available on the streets, right?
 Unfortunately as the number of prescriptions available to people seeking to relieve pain and addictive cravings has gone down, the demand for alternatives has gone up.
 Unable to get their fix from a physician anymore, people addicted to opioid-based medications must now use street drugs like heroin in order to get high.
 Decreasing the number of prescriptions is still an ideal way to think about how often and in what circumstances we prescribe opioids, but it’s important to keep in mind the counter-effects reduced prescriptions will produce.
 For example, we see fentanyl coming in from China that is cheap and so strong overdose is fast and often fatal.

 - There’s risk at any dosage.
-Although many get hooked on opioid-based medications like Vicodin following a prolonged prescription, you don’t have to be an addict to die from an overdose on opioids.
+Although many get hooked on opioid-based medications like Vicodin following a prolonged prescription, you don’t have to be a person with substance use disorder to die from an overdose on opioids.
 Teenagers looking to experiment, an elderly patient who underestimates their effects, and even adults looking for a little extra relaxation at the end of a long day are all at risk for abusing and even dying from an opioid overdose.
 As physicians reconsider the most appropriate medical circumstances in which to prescribe opioids, as a class of drug we must continue to recognize the inherit risks in taking any amount of opioids to manage pain.

 - We’re not in a vacuum.
 While it’s easy to lay out all the reasons why a prescription for opioid-based medications like Vicodin should be avoided, there’s one major problem: millions of Americans are already prescribed opioid-based medications with no clear immediate alternative.
 Nuances to this conversation like the number of people currently prescribed opioids do make the situation more complex, but embracing the complexities is essential to fully meeting the public health crisis before us.